 Top 11 Things to Do and Places to Visit in Yosemite with Kids

 We are neither long-distance hikers nor climbers.
 Moreover, every time we travel to Yosemite, small children whether it’s Dylan or our nieces come along.
-So climbing or ascending the world-famous peaks have to elude our list of to-do things in Yosemite with kids.
+So climbing or ascending the world-famous peaks have to elude our list of kids-friendly to-do things in Yosemite.
 And yet during every trip we somehow run out of time, leaving various hikes and overlooks for the next visit.

 Without further ado, here are the 11 best things to do in Yosemite with kids.
 No excessive hiking, furthermore, climbing is required.
-But these activities can be added to your Yosemite itinerary, if you and your children are up to a challenge.
+Yet some more demanding activities can also be added to your Yosemite itinerary, if you and your children are up to the challenge.

 HOW TO EXPERIENCE YOSEMITE WITH KIDS: THE BEST THINGS TO DO AND PLACES TO VISIT